Ideas & Advice

 Of course you’ll want to ask questions about pricing, guest count, and what’s included.
 Those things are important.
 But a venue tour is about more than gathering information.
 It’s also about gathering impressions.

-As you evaluate each venue, I encourage couples to focus on three questions.
+As you walk through the space, focus on three questions.

 Can We Picture Ourselves Getting Married Here?